17 Exciting Ideas to Make Employee Onboarding Fun

 Activities like these encourage teamwork and interaction between different departments within the company.
 This only makes your new hires feel comfortable during their first days, but also ensures they enjoy your workplace.
 You can take it further by sending out small prizes or trophies to the winning team.

-6. Organise a scavenger hunt-cum-office tour
+6. Organise a scavenger hunt-like-office tour

 A scavenger hunt might seem like an old school activity at first.
 But it’s actually one of the most effective ways to familiarise the new hire with your office.
 The best part?
 It doesn’t require any money or planning ahead!